1.) Identify your interests, passions, talents, skills, abilities, and values

 - Identify your transferable skills.
 Review each syllabus's learning objectives and think about ways you can bring those new skills into your career.

-- Contact the Counseling Center to take the Myers-Briggs (personality type indicator) and/or the Strong Interest Inventory (identify, clarify and expand possible career options).
-Schedule an appointment with Career Center & GAMP to review and discuss your results.
+- Take the Myers-Briggs (personality type indicator) and/or the Strong Interest Inventory (identify, clarify and expand possible career options).

 - What type of educational background and/or job skills will you need to pursue this field?